-- Horse Horse judging will be combined with and coordinated by FFA - 2.
-Livestock Each contestant shall place, according to his best judgment, one or more classes of swine, sheep, goat and beef cattle.
+- Horse Horse judging will be combined with and coordi-1. nated by FFA - Livestock Each contestant shall place, according to his 2 best judgment, one or more classes of swine, sheep, goat and beef cattle.
 Four animals shall constitute a class.
 Written reasons shall be given on classes designated.

-- Rabbit/Cavy Each contestant shall place, according to his best judgment, one or more classes of rabbits.
-A short clinic on rabbit judging will be given prior to this contest. - 4.
-Poultry Each contestant shall judge the following classes: Layer, fryer, pullet; Breed I.D.; Egg grading; Whole body grading; piece grading - Dairy Goat Milking Contest Milking contest will be held only if there are enough Grange youth and time allows.
+- Rabbit/Cavy Each contestant shall place, according to 3 his best judgment, one or more classes of rabbits.
+A short clinic on rabbit judging will be given prior to this contest. - Poultry Each contestant shall judge the following class-4 es: Layer, fryer, pullet; Breed I.D.; Egg grading; Whole body grading; piece grading - Dairy Goat Milking Contest Milking contest will be held 5. only if there are enough Grange youth and time allows.
 Check barn for posted times.